andybaumgar/nycmesh-analysis/analysis/siklu_alignment/readme.md

 - `pip install influxdb`
 - run `tp400zc_influx_data_logger.py`
 - in Grafana create a dashboard and a panel with the voltage metric

+## Troubbleshooting
+- if the serial port is incorrect you may have to run `read_serial_ports_mac.py` to determine the correct port for your system